antmicro/ros2-gui-node/README.md

 Copyright (c) 2022-2023 [Antmicro](https://www.antmicro.com)

 `GuiNode` is a library for visualizing data from ROS2 topics and services.
-It provides tools for manipulating widgets and data objects, which can be used for data visualization.
+It provides tools for manipulating Widgets and data objects, which can be used for data visualization.
 The graphical user interface is implemented using the Vulkan API, GLFW3, and Dear ImGui libraries.

 ## GUI node examples